HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ## Introduction
 ---------------

 The MagicPrompt Extension provides a simple and intuitive way directly in SwarmUI to generate text prompts for Stable Diffusion images.
-This uses your local Ollama LLMs.
+This uses your free local or paid API LLMs.
 ![MagicPromptTab](Images/Screenshots/mp_tab.PNG)

 > [!WARNING]